Before I say anything about this rice bowl/salad, I want to get something out of my system.

 It started after I turned forty a few months ago.
 I didn’t mind turning forty, not at all, but my mind did.
 It felt foggy and confused.
 It asked a lot of questions and was worried about the future, more than usual.
 To cope with the overwhelming thoughts and doubts, every evening I turned on the Roku, clicked on the Ted icon and watched people talk about their powerful inventions, journeys, researches & discoveries; the universities and schools that they founded; how their art projects made a difference in the world; their education revolutions, and more.

 She said: “Your food makes a big difference.
 Look at me, since I met you, I eat so much healthier.”
-She also reminded me that I make a big difference in the lives of my children and husband.
+She also reminded me that I make a big difference in the lives of my children and my man.

 For now, I quit watching them.
 I decided that I don’t need more motivation, I need to share more good recipes like this one (I still hear them sometimes on KCRW when I’m driving somewhere.)